COMMON DENTAL QUESTIONS

 Fluoride is a compound of the element fluorine, which is found universally throughout nature in water, soil, air and in most foods.
 Fluoride is absorbed easily into the tooth enamel, especially in children’s growing teeth.
 Once teeth are developed, fluoride makes the entire tooth structure more resistant to decay and promotes remineralization, which aids in repairing early decay before the damage is visible.

-Radiographs, or x-rays, help your dentist determine the presence or degree of periodontal disease, abscesses, and many abnormal growths such as cysts and tumors.
+Radiographs, or digital x-rays, help your dentist determine the presence or degree of periodontal disease, abscesses, and many abnormal growths such as cysts and tumors.
 They can help pinpoint the location of cavities and other signs of disease that may not be possible to detect through a visual examination.
 All health care providers are sensitive to patients’ concerns about exposure to radiation.
 Your dentist has been trained to prescribe radiographs when they are appropriate and to tailor the radiograph schedule to your individual needs.
 By using state-of-the-art technology, such as digital radiography, and by staying knowledgeable about recent advances, your dentist knows which techniques, procedures and X-ray films can minimize your exposure to radiation.

 Bad breath, or halitosis, is primarily caused by poor oral hygiene, but can also can be caused by retained food particles, gum disease, drainage from sinus dripping or systemic, respiratory or gastrointestinal problems.
 Proper brushing including brushing the tongue, cheeks, and the roof of the mouth will remove bacteria and food particles.
 Flossing removes accumulated bacteria, plaque and food that may be trapped between teeth.
 Mouth rinses are effective in temporary relief of bad breath.
 Consult your dentist and/or physician if the condition persists.